 Enter your email address below and subscribe to our newsletter

-Grilled corn, also known as corn on the cob, is a versatile side dish served with various meals.
-Grilling corn with animal fat, such as butter, lamb, or beef fat, will give the corn a golden-brown charred appearance and add an irresistible aroma and flavor to the corn.
-Due to the cooking process, stove-top grilled corn and fire-grilled corn have subtle differences in flavor and texture.
-However, both techniques will produce succulent and delicious grilled corn.
+Grilled corn, also known as corn on the cob, is a versatile side dish that pairs well with a variety of meals.
+Grilling corn with animal fat, such as butter, lamb, or beef fat, will give it a golden-brown char and add an irresistible aroma and flavor.

 grilled corn on cob

-Compared to fire-grilled corn, the stove-top grilled corn will be uniform in color and have fewer charred spots on the kernels by having more control while cooking.
-The stove-top recipe will produce succulent corn, whereas the fire-grilled corn will produce crunchy corn.
+Due to the cooking process, stove-top-grilled and fire-grilled corn differ subtly in flavor and texture.
+However, both techniques will yield succulent, delicious grilled corn.
+Compared to fire-grilled corn, stove-top-grilled corn will be more uniform in color and have fewer charred spots on the kernels, thanks to greater control during cooking.
+The stovetop recipe will produce succulent corn, whereas the fire-grilled corn will be crunchy.

 Ingredients